bevacqua/ponyedit/README.md

 #### `.getSelection()`

+Gets the current selection, only if it's inside the content editable area of our element.

+#### `.getRange()`

 Gets the currently selected range of text, only if the selection is inside the content editable area of our element.
 #### `.saveSelection()`

 Takes the selection from `.getSelection` and saves it for later.
 It can be restored later.
 This also happens whenever the user selects text by hand (or unselects it).